perguth/secure-webrtc-swarm/README.md

 Usually when connecting multiple peers via WebRTC personal information like available IP addresses are exchanged via a central WebSocket server.
 This means that there is the risk of information leakage and man-in-the-middle attacks. `secure-webrtc-swarm` encrypts this data stream using a word mnemonic like `scale-world-peace`.

-This word mnemonic should be shared out of band eg. by passing it along in the hash portion of a link (see eg. [Peertransfer](https://github.com/perguth/peertransfer/)).
+This word mnemonic should be shared out of band eg. by passing it along in the hash portion of a link.

 ## Install